-A reserve is an amount of money that is held in your PayPal account that is used when we are unable to collect on your past due balances from: chargebacks, claims, debit transactions with insufficient funds in the account, and fees.
-PayPal uses 2 types of reserves: rolling reserves and minimum reserves.
+A reserve is an amount of money held in your PayPal account for a temporary period of time.
+It’s used when we’re unable to collect on any past-due balance from: chargebacks, claims, debit transactions with insufficient funds in the account, and fees.
+PayPal uses two types of reserves: rolling reserves and minimum reserves.

 An account can have both a minimum and a rolling reserve at the same time.

 Why does PayPal have reserves?

 Reserves are a common industry practice and are used to minimize losses and to create a safer shopping experience.
 If you would go out of business or would be otherwise incapable of covering your financial obligations, we would still need to pay back the buyer.
 If a buyer contacts PayPal or their financial institution because they didn’t receive what they ordered, we’re responsible for making things right.

 Why was a reserve placed on my account, and how can I remove it?